ElectricFern/third-website-project/README.md

 # third-website-project
-For this website we had to use a CMS and include acceptance testing methods.
-Drupal 8 Commerce Distribution using aquia-dev-desktop.
+For this website we had to create a responsive website with React and JavaScript interactive elements.
+Using HTML, CSS, React, and JavaScript.
-Not complete code to follow tomorrow